Professor

 Advising Faculty Member, Graduate Degree Program in Ecology

-I am a psychological and biocultural anthropologist who aims to understand the cultural foundations of stress-related well-being processes.
-My interests include how sacred and secular forms of play contribute to human flourishing, including in situations of social and environmental precarity.
-I also focus on "ethnopsychiatry," in the sense of cross-cultural comparative approaches to the diagnosis, treatment, and prevention of mental disorders.
+I am a psychological and biocultural anthropologist who is pursuing a current project on relationships between involvement with roleplaying games, actual-world identities, and stress resilience in diverse cultural contexts.
+I'm also generally interested in virtue, the good life, and happiness across cultures, with implications for developing complementary and alternative (non-biomedical) approaches to global mental health.
+Other interests include how sacred and secular forms of play contribute to human flourishing, including in situations of social and environmental precarity.
 These topics feature centrally in my recent book, The Avatar Faculty: Ecstatic Transformations in Religion and Video Games (University of California Press, 2023).
 I specialize in research methods and pragmatically mix qualitative and quantitative approaches to data collection and analysis in my ethnographic studies, sometimes turning to biomarkers to illuminate how stress manifests in the mind and body.
 You can read more about these approaches in my book, Systematic Methods for Analyzing Culture: A Practical Guide (Routledge, 2021).
-Most recently, I'm developing ethnographic methods to identify and clarify causal processes, with a 2024 PLOS ONE article on that topic, Causal Inference in Ethnographic Research.
+Most recently, I'm developing ethnographic methods to identify and clarify causal processes, with a 2024 PLOS ONE article on that topic, Causal Inference in Ethnographic Research., along with another one in Human Organization, Sharpening causal reasoning in applied ethnographic research.

 Details on my research can be found on my profiles on ResearchGate and Google Scholar.